 - You know you should stop but you convince yourself “one more” every time

-- You feel guilty for taking it
+- Feel guilty for taking it

 - Your substance affects your health/performance/energy and you continue anyway

 There are many other signs, but if you can evaluate that your substance is affecting your life negatively and you continue to take it, you’re probably addicted.
-Unfortunately, admitting that we are addicted is difficult thanks to the large amount of social stigma built up around addiction.
+Unfortunately, admitting that we are addicted is difficult thanks to a large amount of social stigma built up around addiction.
 However, once you admit that you have a problem, you can start taking steps to fix it.

 How Addiction Affects Your Job Performance